-Just the name of this hat brand puts a smile on our faces.
-The Flap Happy sunhat is one of those tools that’s great to have in your beach bag for a day at the shore or pool.
-Designed to protect little heads from those punishing rays, the line’s original Flap Happy Flap Hat has a drawstring feature to tighten around your baby’s head, and straps to keep it fastened under the chin.
+This flap sunhat from Vainait is one of those tools that’s great to have in your beach bag for a day at the shore or pool.
+Designed to protect little heads from those punishing rays, this baby hat has a stretchy baseball-hat style with straps to keep it fastened under the chin.
 The long flap that extends down the neck provides maximum coverage.
-Other hat options include a more traditional rounded sunhat look, and all are UPF 50-plus for maximum protection against a day outdoors in the sun.
+It’s UPF 50-plus for maximum protection against a day outdoors in the sun.
 There’s a huge range of bright patterns, solids and seersucker and chambray options from which to choose.

 3. iPlay Flap Sun Protection Swim Hat

 The maker of the popular, washable swim diaper has a solid selection of sun hats offering all-day protection on the beach, pool or anyplace else you risk drinking in those UVs.
 Choose from several iPlay varieties with wide, round brims and straps that tie under the chin, with an adjustable toggle that lets the hat grow with your baby.
 A wicking liner in the hats’ inside keeps the fabric nice and cool and the quick-dry material means you can put it on, swim, and pretty much leave it on your baby all day.